why is love island so good?

 Queer love’s proper representation is undeniably important and long overdue and queers deserve their own show that works alongside their own magic.
 And besides, Love Island shows universal aspects of love’s trickiest moments -- betrayal, rejection and heartbreak -- which anyone can relate to.

 As Riz Ahmed’s character said, love really is the easiest thing in the world, and in the space of seven weeks, the Islanders do a lot of loving.
 Underlying it all, though, is the real reason that we carry a unilateral love for the show.
-It teaches us not to be judgmental.
+It teaches us not to be judgemental.
 Who am I to judge those who judge?
 Who is a BBC reporter to tweet that more people applied this year to go on Love Island than study at Oxbridge?
 Refusing to engage with a cultural phenomenon based on scraps of second-hand knowledge, which when patched together, create a picture of problematic-ness, is a necessary byproduct of a culture where we’re constantly inundated with new things to love.
 I cobbled together some misapprehensions to avoid watching the show.
 It’s not perfect, but within its constraints, each Islander defines themselves by the people they love, not those they hate.
 And if they’re all up for giving each other a go, why don’t I give them all a go?
 Not in the sex way, obvs.

 follow Sophie here @sophwilkinson